scherr/tagless/README.md

     }
 }
 ```
-Tagless interpretation of these is then performed as follows:
+Tagless interpretations are then performed as follows:

 ```Java
 class EvaluateProgram extends Evaluator implements Program<Val> {}